Gangs of Wasseypur: Prologue

-In January 2004, a gang of heavily armed men scour and finally narrow down on a house in Wasseypur.
-They surround the house and unleash a wave of bullets and grenades on it with the intention of killing the family inside it.
-After heavy firing on the house, they retreat from the crime scene in a vehicle, convinced they have killed everyone within.
-The leader (Pankaj Tripathi) informs minister J.P.
-Singh (Satya Anand) that the family has been successfully executed but he is double crossed by JP as a firefight erupts between them and a police check post blocking their escape route.
-The scene cuts abruptly for a prologue by the narrator, Nasir (Piyush Mishra).
-The whole scene is then revealed in the sequel.
+In January 2004, a gang of heavily armed men attack a house in Wasseypur.
+After heavy firing, they retreat, convinced they have killed everyone within.
+The leader informs minister J.P.
+Singh that the family has been successfully executed but he is double crossed by JP as a firefight erupts between them and a police check post blocks their escape route.
+The scene cuts abruptly for a prologue by the narrator, Nasir.

 Introduction of Wasseypur and Dhanbad

-Nasir's narration describes the history and nature of Wasseypur.
 During the British Raj, Wasseypur and Dhanbad were located in the Bengal region.
 After India gained independence in 1947, they were carved out of Bengal and redistricted into the state of Bihar in 1956.
 In 2000, Wasseypur and Dhanbad were redistricted for a second time into the newly formed state of Jharkhand where they remain.
-The village has been historically dominated by the Qureshi Muslims, a sub-caste of animal butchers who are feared by the non-Qureshi Muslims living there and Dhanbad by extension.
+The village has been historically dominated by the Qureshi Muslims.

 During British colonial rule, the British had seized the farm lands of Dhanbad for coal which began the business of coal mining in Dhanbad.
 The region was the domain of the faceless dacoit Sultana Qureshi who robbed British trains in the night and thus held some patriotic value for the locals.

 1940s

-In 1941, Shahid Khan (Jaideep Ahlawat), a Pathan, takes advantage of the mysteriousness of the faceless dacoit, Sultana, a Qureshi, by impersonating his identity to rob British ferry trains.
+In 1941, Shahid Khan, a Pashtun, impersonates the faceless dacoit, Sultana, a Qureshi, to rob British ferry trains.
 The Qureshi clans eventually find out and order the banishment of Shahid and his family from Wasseypur.
-They settle down in Dhanbad where Shahid begins work as a labourer in a coal mine.
+They settle down in Dhanbad where Shahid begins work in a coal mine.
 He is unable to be at his wife's side during childbirth, and she dies.
 The enraged Shahid kills the coal mine's muscleman who had denied him leave on that day.